National Museum Of The American Indian1774 Votes Currently Closed

 - Time Required: 02:00 Hrs

-- Tags: Art Gallery, Family And Kids, Specialty Museums
+- Tags: Art Gallery, Specialty Museums

 The Smithsonian's National Museum of the American Indian in the National Mall area in Washington D.C. showcases the history of Native American protests from old Pre-Columbian human advancements through the 21st century.
 There are many interesting exhibits and eye-opening material that will certainly be awe-inspiring.